-Why are there many different styles of Aikido today?Professor Morihei Ueshiba is credited with paving the way in what is considered as today’s modern Aikido.
+Q: Why are there many different styles of Aikido today?Professor Morihei Ueshiba is credited with paving the way in what is considered as today’s modern Aikido.
 All the various styles have their roots seeded in the Aikido that he originated.
 Nothing stays the Status Quo.
 Change is inevitable.
 If Ueshiba was with us today I believe he would be incredibly moved to see the expression of his creation, Aikido, studied through many numerous and innovative styles.
 This is what keeps Aikido alive.
 What can ruin any organisation is its internal politics.
-The seeds of jealousy, possessiveness and fears over leadership can take root, just to mention a few.
-Breakaway groups in general may have seen themselves as being controlled or they may want to pursue a particular direction that others may not have in their vision statement.
+The seeds of jealousy, possessiveness and fears over leadership that take root, just to mention a few.
+Breakaway groups in general may see themselves as being controlled or they may want to pursue a particular direction that others may not have in their vision statement.
 What generally happens, people move on to create their own style.
 There were factions when Ueshiba was alive and there will be factions of those factions in the future.
 As I see it, Ueshiba’s vision was to show mankind how connected we really are, through his conception of Aikido.
 Sadly, we seem more focused on our differences rather than our similarities.
 Realistically this may not be possible on a large scale due to opposing views that may occur if we were all under the same Aikido style.
 These styles represent personalities within an Aikido framework.
 Diverse styles attract a wider student appeal.
 Aikido’s large following today is because of this diversity.
 I regard this as a positive.

-Why are there techniques from a kneeling position and what benefits do they have?Aikido originates from Japan where kneeling in Ueshiba’s time was cultural.
+Q: Why are there techniques from a kneeling position and what benefits do they have?Aikido originates from Japan where kneeling in Ueshiba’s time was cultural.
 Ueshiba added “suwari waza” kneeling technique as a way of developing a powerful flexible centre which can aid your stability if attacked.

-Why did you choose Aikido?I didn’t choose Aikido.
+Q: Why did you choose Aikido?I didn’t choose Aikido.
 It chose me.

 My father was in the jewellery trade as a clock and watchmaker.
 I wanted greatly to follow in his footsteps and have him apprentice me.
 Sadly this was not to be due to his passing when I was quite young.
 Not long after I met David Brown and my journey started in this trade as his apprentice.
 This is also when I began martial arts.
 David was to become my Aikido teacher and mentor over the next 25 or so years.
-Even though we rarely train together nowadays, I shall always regard David as my instructor and close friend.
+Even though we don’t train together nowadays, I shall always regard David as my instructor and close friend.
 He opened my eyes to the full potential of Aikido.
-I consider David one of the most inspirational and innovative teachers to have ever learned from.
-‘There is so much more to Aikido than just self-defence!’
+I consider David one of the most inspirational and innovative teachers that I have learned from.
+‘There is so much more to Aikido than just It’s self-defence!’
 I regard this as his most important lesson taught because David passed down an extremely high understanding of the spirit of Aikido and I am deeply grateful.
 Now as I look back I feel our paths were meant to cross.
 I wasn’t looking for a martial art at that time; I believe it was looking for me.
-It was just the right place at the right time.
+I was just in the right place at the right time.

 This is why I say Aikido chose me.

 (c)copyright-Mal McRae Sensei.
 The Complete Martial Artist-2014.
+Re-edited 2019.